All Episodes

 They said no.

-Why would they say no when they passed it 92 to 6, in some cases 100 unanimously in committee, and sometimes with a vote of Mitch McConnell, because he's an appropriator.
+Why would they say no when they passed it 92 to 6, in some cases 100 unanimously in committee, and sometimes with a vote of Mitch McConnell because he's an appropriator?

-So we said, okay, this week we'll bring up the bills as conferenced House and Senate.
+So we said, okay, this week we'll bring up the bills as conferenced, House, and Senate.

 Still, they said no.

-We gave them what they asked for, and still not enough Democrats, uh Republicans uh voted for, but we had the votes to pass it in the House, and that's another thing that the Senate could take up.
+But we had the votes to pass it in the House, and that's another thing that the Senate could take up.

 But today is simple.

-So that for two weeks we can have this debate.
+Who can say no to that so that for two weeks we can have this debate?

 No, I did not.

-I did especially since we were giving them back exactly what they gave us.
+Especially since we were giving them back exactly what they gave us.

-I guess I had better hopes for the uh concern that the Republicans in the Senate might have for the concerns of working people in our country.
+I guess I had better hopes for the concern that the Republicans in the Senate might have for the concerns of working people in our country.

 All right, there we have the continuing debate.

-She well, she went to Hawaii, President Trump stayed in Washington.
+President Trump stayed in Washington.

-Uh, she was headed on a junket, President Trump stayed in Washington.
+President Trump stayed in Washington.

-Uh taxpayer paid junket that would have guaranteed that furloughed workers miss yet another check.
+A taxpayer paid junket that would have guaranteed that furloughed workers miss yet another check.

 No possibility of negotiations.